-The research project will be evaluated, based on the student's field/ industrial/ laboratory work, written thesis and presentations.
+The research project will be evaluated, based on the student's field/ industrial/laboratory work, written thesis and presentations.

-Total number of credits in the 4-year special Degree program is 125.
+Total number of credits in the 4-yearHonours Degree Program is 125.

-Obtaining a pass for the Professional English Program (refer to section 5.6) is a requirement for the award of the B.Sc.
-Special Degree in Environmental Sciences and Natural Resource Management.
+Obtaining a pass for the Professional English Program (refer to section 5.6) is a requirement for the award of the BScHons.
+Degree in Environmental Sciences and Natural Resource Management.